-Description: An introduction to the technology and terminology of Local Area Networks (LANs) will be presented.
-The topologies, transmission media, network interfaces, and the access methods will be examined.
-Shared resources and interconnecting of LANs will be explored.
-Lectures, interactive learning, demonstrations will be employed.
-Laboratory exercises will be required.
+Description: An introduction to the technology and terminology of Networks will be presented, including the organization, architecture, setup, hardware and software aspects of networked video delivery systems.
+Lectures, interactive learning, and demonstrations will be employed.
 This course makes extensive use of computer simulations and communications both in and out of the classroom; use of a laptop computer is required.
 Laboratory fee applies.